lahari-Durga/hotel-room-reservation/README.md

 - CSS
 - JavaScript (Vanilla)

-No frameworks or external libraries are used.
+No external libraries or frameworks are used.
+All logic runs on the client side.

 ---